 You’ll undertake work placements on sporting estates, giving you the opportunity to build your industry and employment contacts.
-Regular field trips and study tours may include visits to Teesdale to work on some of Britain’s most prestigious grouse moors, to Norfolk to see how wild grey partridge is managed and to Deeside to experience highland deer stalking.
+Regular field trips and study tours may include visits to Teesdale to work on some of Britain’s most prestigious grouse moors, and to Norfolk to see how wild grey partridge are managed.

 • Wildlife ecology

 • Habitat management and estate and conservation skills

 • Game bird rearing, production and pest and predator control

 • Shoot management, firearm use and working dogs

 • All Terrain Vehicle Handling (Quad bikes)

 • Deer Stalking Certificate Level 1